 Your eligibility to receive disability insurance benefits after you become disabled hinges on your insurance policy’s definition of disability.
 Most policies have provisions that cover all these types of definitions, although sometimes you may have to purchase extra coverage via a rider.

 You have to reach a certain threshold – defined in your policy – of loss of earnings to keep receiving partial disability coverage.
-Benefit amounts may also be reduced by the percentage of the total disability amount that you earn from your income.

 If your loss is 75% to 80% of your income or higher, most carriers consider you totally disabled and pay the full benefit amount.